pamo/pamo-gatsby-netlify/blog/2019-01-30-el-potrero-chico/index.md

 I immediately added it to my bucket list Trello board when I got back home from my Zion adventure.

 Since then I've floated the idea of climbing in Mexico to several friends but never really acted on getting the ball rolling.
 We've been outdoors several times in California since then.
-March 2018 was the first time we visited Bishop, CA, for the [Women's Climbing Festival](http://flashfoxy.com/wcf-bishop) and were enamored with the beauty of the land as well as approachability of the climbing.
+March 2018 was the first time we visited Bishop, CA, for the [Women's Climbing Festival](http://flashfoxy.com/wcf-bishop) and were enamored with the beauty of the land as well as accessibility of the climbing.
 We returned again for #Climbsgiving in November 2018 to give some outdoor leading a go in Owens River Gorge, as well as paying a visit to Alabama Hills.

 It's always a joy to get out of the city and share incredible experiences with friends outdoors.